-Monahan describes her sound as “Freak Folk” and I’d have to agree, although “freak” is definitely a term of endearment.
-The overall vibe is dramatic and intense while Monahan’s vast vocal range tells an interesting story.
+McArthur describes her sound as “Freak Folk” and I’d have to agree, although “freak” is definitely a term of endearment.
+The overall vibe is dramatic and intense while McArthur’s vast vocal range tells an interesting story.
 She does an excellent job of creating visual imagery with lyrics and melodies.
 Every song has its own aura.

 “Nonsense” has a fast paced folksy vibe.
 The song has a country twang and pretty harmonies.
 The lyrics are at some points nonsensical without context, but you get the feeling that they’re supposed to be.